bluefroguk1/empire-dump/content/Wiki/Rituals/Ride the Noble Steed.md

 Some recipients experienced a different horse each time they received the ritual, and others spoke of riding the same creature each time.
 These experiences tend to support the supposition that the vision is not based on a specific memory of [[Events|events]] that actually happened.
 Even though the ritual affects two individuals, they each dream separately.
 ## OOC Note
 You should feel free to create details of your horse-riding dream using the information presented here as a starting point.
-A [[Referee|referee]] will not provide additional specific information about the dream beyond what is presented here.
+A [[Referee|referee]] [[Will|will]] not provide additional specific information about the dream beyond what is presented here.
 ## Performing the Ritual
 The ritual attunes two individuals so that they experience a powerful dream.
 The ritual ideally should include images of horses; recitation of poetry, and evocations of the loyal, swift spirit of the majestic beasts.
-Ideally the ritual should be performed close to the point where the targets will retire for the night; in theory the more time passes between the ritual and the moment they sleep, the less powerful and vivid the vision will be.
+Ideally the ritual should be performed close to the point where the targets [[Will|will]] retire for the night; in theory the more time passes between the ritual and the moment they sleep, the less powerful and vivid the vision [[Will|will]] be.
 The [[Rune|rune]] [[Feresh]], the rune of Majesty , has a potent resonance; in theory the [[Runes|runes]] of Mystery and Revelation alike would also work well with this ritual.
 Surprisingly, astronomancers report that [[The Key]] resonates well with this ritual but [[The Stallion]] does not.
 Attempts to invoke [[The Stallion|the Stallion]] actually caused the ritual to fail completely.
 Dramaturgically, the Persona of [[The Witch]] worked well, and unsurprisingly the totemic [[Magician|magician]] finds horses, pegasus, and unicorns work well with the ritual.